Theory of the Elementary Particles: Neutrinos in the electron

-whereas the elementary electric charge is e$^\pm$ = $\pm$\,4.803\,$\cdot\,10^{-10}$\,esu.
-That means that our theoretical charge of the electron or positron is 1.047 times the elementary electric charge.
-Within the uncertainty of the parameters the theoretical charge of the electron agrees with the experimental charge e.
-We have confirmed that it follows from our explanation of the mass of the electron that the electron has, within a 5\% error, the correct electric charge.
+Because of the plus-minus sign the absolute value of the sum of the charges is the same in the electron or positron, as it must be.
+The elementary electric charge is e$^\pm$ = $\pm$\,4.803\,$\cdot\,10^{-10}$\,esu.
+Within the uncertainty of the parameters the theoretical charge of the electron agrees with its experimental value, as well as, with the opposite sign, with the charge of the positron.
+That means that we have confirmed that it follows from our model of the electron that the electron has, within a 5\% error, the correct electric charge.

 Each element of the charge distribution is surrounded in the horizontal plane by four electron neutrinos as in Fig.\,8, and in vertical direction by an electron neutrino above and also below the element.
 The electron neutrinos hold the charge elements in place.
 We must assume that the charge elements are bound to the neutrinos by the weak nuclear force.
 The weak nuclear force plays here a role similar to its role in holding, for example, the $\pi^\pm$ or $\mu^\pm$ lattices together.
 It is not possible, in the absence of a definitive explanation of the neutrinos, to give an explanation for the electro-weak interaction between the electric oscillations and the neutrinos.
 However, the presence of the range \emph{a} of the weak nuclear force in e$^2$/\emph{a} is a sign that the weak force is involved in the electric oscillations.
 The attraction of the charge elements by the neutrinos overcomes the Coulomb repulsion of the charge elements.
-The weak nuclear force is the missing non-electromagnetic force or the Poincar\'{e} stress which holds the elementary electric charge together.
-The same considerations apply for the positive electric charge of the positron, only that then the electric oscillations are all of the positive sign and that they are bound to anti-electron neutrinos.
+The weak nuclear force is the missing non-electromagnetic force or the Poincar\'{e} stress which holds the electric charge together.
+The same considerations apply for the positive charge of the positron, only that then the electric oscillations are all of the positive sign and that they are bound to anti-electron neutrinos.

+As far as the charge in the $\pi^\pm$\,mesons is concerned, the N/4 electron neutrinos from, say, e$^-$ react with N/4 anti-electron neutrinos, or possibly with N/4 antimuon neutrinos, in the neutral neutrino lattice of the pions.
+The neutrinos coming with e$^\pm$ into the pion lattice can only interact with antineutrinos because of the Pauli principle.
+They then create N/4 neutrino dipoles.
+In the formation of the dipoles energy is lost, which sums up as the binding energy of e$^\pm$ to the neutral neutrino lattice of the pions.